 But, since the river was SO overflowing, we actually struggled to even walk down to the river.
 The guide wasn’t sure if we’d be able to cross over, and considered taking us back up the cliff to walk around and back down straight to the restaurants instead.
 In the end, some of the locals had tied a rope from one side of the river to the other and shuttled us across.
 Our lives were literally hanging on by a string.
 There was about 6-8 of us on each raft, literally just being pulled along a string, hoping that the guy didn’t loose grip or the rope didn’t break as we’d have just shot down the river as it was flowing so fast.
 It was actually pretty scary!

 Lunch was SO good!
 We had a traditional lunch of moroccan salad (a finely chopped tomato, onion and cucumber salad with some herbs and spices) and bread, with fresh olives, tagines and plenty of oranges in one of the restaurants a bit higher up the cliff (Moroccan oranges are my absolute favourite – they are SO sweet and juicy and we basically lived on them while we were there haha).

-We made it across though and enjoyed an amazing lunch of moroccan salad and bread, with fresh olives, tagines and plenty of oranges in one of the restaurants a bit higher up the cliff.
 It was the best meal we ate the whole trip (and for only 95dh each – about £6.80).
-We barely got any photos of the falls because of the crazy and muddy conditions (and trrying not to get washed away in the rapid like river) but as the day went on, the water eased up a little and we finally got to actually see the ouzoud falls (usually, its crystal clear water at the bottom in lagoon like pools that you can swim in).
+We barely got any photos of the falls because of the crazy and muddy conditions but as the day went on and by the time we’d finished eating lunch, the water eased up a little and we finally got to actually see the Ouzoud Falls after them being clouded in a huge mist all day and they were amazing!